 El Patio del Macarena

 Wherever I go for tapas I have to order the patatas bravas.
-El Patio del Macarena’s take on this popular tapas dish combines two different sauces on top of potato wedges - each were equally delicious.
-We also tried their flavourful prawns on a skewer, fried aubergines drizzled with molasses, and toast with roquefort and pork sirloin.
+El Patio del Macarena’s take on this popular tapas dish combines two different sauces on top of potato wedges and each were equally delicious.
+We also tried their flavourful prawns on a skewer, fried aubergines drizzled with molasses, and toast with Roquefort and pork sirloin.
 If you’re on the hunt for tapas in Estepona’s historic centre then this is your place to go.

 Amarillo Coffee & Lounge

-Churrería El Barco
+Churreria El Barco

 Veranera Hostel